How to use a self service car wash? Seems pretty simple until you park the car into the booth.

 Make sure to hold the sprayer wand about 60-80 cm from the car, depending on the washing pressure.
 Too near, you can damage the paint, too far and the spray will have no effect.

 This stage is also good to apply some foam and hot water to the car mats so you get a better cleaning effect.

 8. Once that’s finished, press the wax button.
 Go all over the car, again best from top to bottom (from the roof, then the hood and trunk, and then the side panels).
 Use a sort of covering and overlapping method so the wax gets evenly distributed in the car.

 9. After this press the rinse button and go from top to bottom again.
 Give some extra care and time here as it’s very important for all of the foam and wax residue to come off (with it of course all of the filth).
 Otherwise, if you skimp on this part, you may get leftover stains once the car is dried up.

 10. Put back the car mats (many people easily forget this).
 Park the car outside the self-service car wash.
-Most have parking lots for this purpose where you can peacefully dry the car, perhaps vacuum it or else.
-Any wiping or drying in the booth is seem as taking a paying customers place and pretty rude.
+Most have parking lots for this purpose where you can peacefully dry the car, perhaps vacuum it, or else.
+Any wiping or drying in the booth is seen as taking a paying customer’s place and pretty rude.